Shopify/shopify-api-js/docs/usage/oauth.md

 ## Fetching sessions

 As mentioned in the previous sections, you can use the OAuth methods to create both offline and online sessions.
-Once the process is completed, the session will be stored as per your `config.SESSION_STORAGE` strategy, and can be retrieved with the below utilities.
+Once the process is completed, the session will be stored as per your `config.sessionStorage` strategy, and can be retrieved with the below utilities.

 - To load a session, you can use the following method.
 You can load both online and offline sessions from the current request / response objects.